 Restricted Cash-Restricted cash serves as collateral for a bond with the United States Customs and Border Protection ("CBP"), which allows us to take possession of our inventory before all formalities with the CBP are completed for imported products.
-As of June 30, 2022 and December 31, 2021, we had \$0.6 million and \$0.0 million of restricted cash, respectively.
+As of September 30, 2022 and December 31, 2021, we had \$0.6 million and \$0.0 million of restricted cash, respectively.

-Foreign Currency Translation and Transactions-Adjustments resulting from translating foreign functional currency financial statements of our global subsidiaries into U.S. dollars are included in the foreign currency translation adjustment in accumulated other comprehensive income (loss).
+Foreign Currency Translation and Transactions-The functional currency for each subsidiary included in these condensed consolidated financial statements that is domiciled outside of the United States is generally the applicable local currency of that country.
+Adjustments resulting from translating foreign functional currency financial statements of our global subsidiaries into U.S. dollars are included in the foreign currency translation adjustment in other comprehensive loss, which is a component of accumulated other comprehensive income or loss included in stockholders' equity.
 The remeasurement of our global subsidiaries' assets and liabilities, which are denominated in a foreign currency, are recorded in other income (expense), within the condensed consolidated statements of operations and comprehensive loss.